The Training Rheum 2026

 Activity Overview

 The Training Rheum is an impactful, concise training program for advanced practice providers (APPs) new to rheumatology.
-This hybrid program combines virtual and in-person training on comprehensive history and physical examinations for new patients; performing a disease-focused history and physical examination for established patients; formulating an appropriate differential diagnosis; ordering appropriate diagnostic testing and interpreting testing to create treatment plans; recognizing the impact of social determinants of health; discerning skin disease manifestations in diverse populations; and diagnosing and managing rheumatic diseases in the rheumatology setting.
+This virtual program combines virtual asynchronous learning and a virtual live training day to educate APPs on comprehensive history and physical examinations for new patients; performing a disease-focused history and physical examination for established patients; formulating an appropriate differential diagnosis; ordering appropriate diagnostic testing and interpreting testing to create treatment plans; recognizing the impact of social determinants of health; discerning skin disease manifestations in diverse populations; and developing the ability to diagnose and manage rheumatic diseases in the rheumatology setting.

 Learning Objectives